BarakW/squish-bench/README.md

 This method can be used on arbitrary text, obviating the need for hyper-curated datasets.

 In addition to the benchmarking code, there is also a script included to RL a small model on this task using GRPO (-ish... it's all just policy gradient after all).

+The most relevant previous work is in [Shannon Score (2021)](https://arxiv.org/pdf/2103.10918).
+The primary difference between SQUISH and Shannon Score is that SQUISH includes a requirement for summaries to be smaller than the original document, which allows for RL to improve summary quality without encouraging the trivial case of the document being its own summary.

 ## Results
 You can run this benchmark at multiple different ratios of summary size, which is the primary parameter of interest in the SQUISH benchmark.